suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 **Two Students**:

 * Each student is given a subset of 8 numbers.
 * Each student adds their 8 numbers together on their own piece of paper.
-Student 1 then writes their total on a notecard and hands it to student 2.
+Student 1 then writes their total on a note-card and hands it to student 2.
 Student 2 then adds their total with the total they received
   from student 1 to yield the final total.
 The class should note that this total is equal to total achieved during the serial run.
 * Ask the students: _how many time steps did this require?_
 * Answer: To add 8 numbers, a total of 7 addition operations are required.
 Since each student performed their additions simultaneously and in parallel, a total of 7 time steps are required.
 The final global